 “Today, big data is about business disruption.
 Organizations are embarking on a battle not just for success but for survival.
-If you want to survive, it’s time to act.” – Capgemini and EMC² in their study Big & Fast Data: The Rise of Insight-Driven Business.
+If you want to survive, you need to act.” – Capgemini and EMC² in their study Big & Fast Data: The Rise of Insight-Driven Business.

 This quote might sound a little dramatic.
-However, consider the following statistics pulled from recent research developed by Forrester Consulting and Collibra:
+However, consider the following statistics pulled from research developed by Forrester Consulting and Collibra: